nirmalpaul383/OSBM/README.md

 // Creating a new OSBM object
 let myORGate = new OSBM;

-// Storing traning dataset in specific format let OR_gate_traningSet = [
+// Storing traning dataset in specific format with the ".train()" method myORGate.train([
   {
     dataSet: [[0, 0]],
     output: "Zero"